 Investing in a property in Canada might mean you might be residing on the property or not.
 Either way, there’s still something to gain.
 If you opt to rent it out, you will be guaranteed a direct income stream, whether it’s occupied for the entire year or just a portion of it.
 This makes buying an excellent option if you are looking to diversify your income sources or create additional financial security during retirement.

 If you opt not to rent out your property, the property’s value can still grow in the long term as you automatically become a homeowner.
 In some cities, such as Toronto and Vancouver, increased demand for real estate property has been fueling prices.
 Also, there are other profitable ways to increase the value of your property as well, like sweat equity.

 As a landlord, you can significantly reduce the taxes you owe the government.
 This is because certain property expenses including but are not limited to property taxes, insurance, management fees, maintenance costs, utility bills (when included in the rent), and mortgage interest can be deducted from your rental income.
 And if income from your rental property is lower than your expenses, the difference or loss can be deducted from any other source of income you have.

 If you are an international or resident investor, there are good property management firms poised to guide you through the process of buying a rental property.
 This ranges from investment consulting and determining your investment needs for suitable recommendations to offering deep insights on financing your purchase through securing a mortgage, as well as legal, insurance, accounting, and taxation advice on buying and renting a property

-Also, if you have no time to conduct the day-to-day engagements of a landlord in relation to your property, such as finding tenants, rent collection, maintenance and so forth, a property management company can relieve you of this tasks while making sure that your ROI is on track for the long haul at a nominal fee.
+Also, if you have no time to conduct the day-to-day engagements of a landlord in relation to your property, such as finding tenants, rent collection, maintenance, and so forth, a property management company can relieve you of these tasks while making sure that your ROI is on track for the long haul at a nominal fee.

 - Financing and Costs